TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Related Work

 Limited but growing attention is also being paid to cultural competence (or lack thereof) in generative applications.
-LLMs have been evaluated in the generative settings of open-ended question answering \cite{bhatt_extrinsic_2024}, storytelling \cite{bhagat-etal-2025-richer,bhatt_extrinsic_2024}, providing travel recommendations \cite{bhagat-etal-2025-richer}, and writing assistance \cite{agarwal_ai_2025}.
+LLMs have been evaluated in the generative settings of storytelling \cite{bhagat-etal-2025-richer,bhatt_extrinsic_2024}, providing travel recommendations \cite{bhagat-etal-2025-richer}, and writing assistance \cite{agarwal_ai_2025}.
 Our work adds to this body by focusing on cultural representation in storytelling.
 Past works that have considered this task \cite{bhagat-etal-2025-richer,bhatt_extrinsic_2024} have focused on global cultures and employed primarily quantitative evaluations.
 In contrast, we develop a fine-grained evaluation taxonomy through community engagement and conduct large-scale human evaluation focusing on cultural representations.

 Methodologically, culture has been operationalized through semantic proxies such as nationality \cite{bhatt_extrinsic_2024,agarwal_ai_2025,bhagat-etal-2025-richer}, food \cite{palta-rudinger-2023-fork, zhou-etal-2025-mapo, li-etal-2024-foodieqa}, names \cite{sandoval-etal-2023-rose}, values \cite{zhao-etal-2024-worldvaluesbench}, or a combination \cite{seth-etal-2024-dosa}.\footnote{For more detailed breakdown see \citet{adilazuarda-etal-2024-towards} and \citet{pawar_survey_2024}} However, the limitations of such narrow operationalization are being increasingly recognized in the community \cite{zhou_culture_2025}.
 To overcome these limitations, some recent works have undertaken contextual qualitative analyses of cultural representation \cite{qadri_case_2025,10.1145/3593013.3594016}.
 In this work, we combine the nuance of qualitative methods with the scale of quantitative analysis for evaluating cultural misrepresentations.
-Specifically, we first develop a taxonomy of cultural misrepresentations by conducting focus groups and individual surveys.
-We then base our larger-scale human evaluation of LLMs' cultural misrepresentation across $14$ languages and identities on this taxonomy.
 This approach is closest to \citet{bhatt_research_2025}, who evaluated alignment of LLMs to scientific communities by first eliciting requirements from experts through a qualitative study, followed by creating metrics for their criterion.